Pilates Barre Classes Are Good For Your Heart

 The aerobic emphasis of Barre elevates your heart rate and keeps it there for an extended period of time.
 This improves circulation and lowers your blood pressure.
 Plus, Barre classes will improve your aerobic fitness, making your body more efficient and able to deal with stressors such as an illness.
 By lowering blood pressure and increasing aerobic fitness, Barre classes address risk factors for heart disease such as high blood pressure and stress.

 Many forms of cardio are high-impact on the body, including running and HIIT workouts.
 If these types of sweat sessions aren’t for you, Barre classes are the perfect low-impact alternative.

 Improve Your Strength & Flexibility

 As a combination of ballet and Pilates, Barre is an excellent complement to your regular workout routine.
 It will help you condition, strengthen, and tone your muscles.
-And the regular practice will improve your flexibility too!
+And regular practice will improve your flexibility too!